shaorui233/UP/README.md

 make -j4
 ```

+This build process builds the common library, robot code, and simulator.
+If you just change robot code, you can simply run `make -j4` again.
+If you change LCM types, you'll need to run `cmake ..; make -j4`.
+This automatically runs `make_types.sh`.

 To test the common library, run `common/test-common`.
 To run the robot code, run `robot/robot`.
-To run the simulator, run `sim/sim`. (currently the simulator and robot are just empty projects).
+To run the simulator, run `sim/sim`.

 Part of this build process will automatically download the gtest software testing framework and sets it up.
 After it is done building, it will produce a `libbiomimetics.a` static library and an executable `test-common`.
 Run the tests with `common/test-common`.
 This output should hopefully end with